 This type of conclusion on the specifics of a recipe based on selecting the strongest argument from a group of possibilities is quite typical in redacting recipes.
 In this case I’ve relied on the word definitions, the placement and context of the words in the recipes, and knowledge of other recipes of this type.
 The investigation here has been somewhat cursory, I could certainly do a more exhaustive look, specifically into other uses giving insight into the specific meaning of the words ‘dregs’ and ‘barm’ or a more rigorous examination of other recipes using these terms.

-For ‘barm’ I will use beer yeast.
+For ‘barm’ it is possible to use beer yeast.
 Nottingham and Windsor are two packaged dry ale yeasts that I find are easy to get, inexpensive, and provide good results.
 For an English recipe that also refers to ales I would not use a wine yeast (wine not being commonly made in England at this date).
+Alternatively the barm layer from an active beer fermentation is probably closer to the original process.

 For the dregs, I see three possibilities of increasing complexity.
 The best analog is addition of the proper amount from the bottom of a fresh ale fermentation that mimics a 14th century English ale (no hops – hops were not an expected part of English beer in the 14th century).
 Second would be to make a quick ale analog using perhaps 1 gallon from malt extract, boiling in a little grain if you see fit.
 Finally, one could use a commercial unfiltered beer with low hop content and bolster it with some yeast.
 The first requires a lot of research and work to make a whole grain brew (or easy access to someone who has done it in a timely fashion).
 The third has a lot of weaknesses.
 The second, while having drawbacks, is probably what I would choose.

 I think yeast is the single most difficult question facing the brewer who wants to re-create historical brews with an effort to approach authenticity.
-Yeast can evolve rapidly; assuming that modern yeasts are similar to 600 year old yeasts in terms of alcohol tolerance, by-product formation, and fermenting characteristics seems optimistic.
-But we do not have access to these historical yeasts.
+Yeast can evolve rapidly; assuming that modern yeasts are similar to 700-year old yeasts in terms of alcohol tolerance, by-product formation, and fermenting characteristics seems optimistic.
+But we do not (currently) have access to these historical yeasts.

 The Tractatus herbs, each with description notes from Dodoens Herbal (in English) 1578, uses are for leaves, roots, and/or flowers in various formulations: